undpindia/dicra/Geospatial Data Science Internship/readme.md

 ### Assessment Task

 We have created a subset of the Fires Dataset and extracted it only for Telangana using the shapefile downloaded from [GADM](https://gadm.org).
 Please see the visualization of the dataset [here](https://public.flourish.studio/visualisation/8561801/).
 The data is provided to you as a CSV file (telangana_fires.csv) in the Datasets folder.
 NASA Fire Information dataset includes categories of fires that are not a result of agricultural practices as well.
 But for our analysis, we want to create a subset of this which gives the probability of a fire being caused by agricultural practices.
 The task for you is to use the ESRI LULC Map to propose a methodology and implementation for creating this subset.
-As this is an unsupervised model, we will not specificially be testing your code for evaluation metrics but on your approach and implementation. **The coding needs to be in Python.**
+As this is an unsupervised model, we will not specificially be testing your code for evaluation metrics but on your approach and implementation. **The coding needs to be in PYTHON ONLY.**

 Along with this implementation, we want you to create a **short medium blog post** (maximum 600 words - include plots/any other visualizations if you have them) on your analysis, methodology, results, and conclusions from this exercise.
 If you are new to Medium, please use this resource to know [how to write your first blog post](https://help.medium.com/hc/en-us/articles/225168768-Writing-and-publishing-your-first-story)